 Since I started blogging I have been asked countless times by my non-blogging friends how they can help me.
 My friends are sincere when they say they want to help, they just don’t know how to do it!
 To those of us who blog, or who work in social media this might seem like a no-brainer, but the average person doesn’t think in terms of page views, and bounce rates, so I thought a little translation would be appreciated!
-Feel free to share this tip with any of your non-blogging friends so they can help you as well!
+So, learn how you can support your friend’s new blog and feel free to share these tips with any of your non-blogging friends so they can help you as well!

 For bloggers, it’s all about traffic and that means page views.
 If you’re a non-internet speaking person a page view is what occurs every single time you are online and click a website to open it.
 If you stay on that site long enough for the entire page to load, you have given the website owner credit for a one-page view that day and one unique visitor (you!).

 For potential advertisers and sponsors, these are the numbers that matter to them.
 Attracting more visitors, and achieving more pageviews makes your website a better investment for them.
 If your friend is trying to make money with their new website, this is what they’re working towards!